wetryingtodorock/getblock-docs/en/rpc-service/apt/json-rpc/apt_v1.md

 ---
-title: apt:/v1 \[GET\]
+title: apt:/v1 - Aptos
-description: Gets the latest ledger info such as chain ID, role type, ledgerversions, epoch, etc.
+description: Example code for the apt:/v1 json-rpc method. Сomplete guide on how to use apt:/v1 json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters